 Cranial electrotherapy devices work by sending a slight electrical pulse to the brain, this triggers the brain to balance hormones that affect mood, anxiety and insomnia symptoms.
 All CES devices do this, it's just that some perform this actions somewhat differently than others and some include some extra features.

-Some of the most popular CES cranial stimulation devices that are reviewed are: The Alpha Stim, The Fisher Wallace Stimulator, The MyoCalme and the CES Ultra.
+Some of the most popular CES cranial stimulation devices that are reviewed are: The CES Ultra, The Alpha Stim, The Fisher Wallace Stimulator & The MyoCalme.
 These are all good devices and you really can't go wrong with any of them.

 The Alpha Stim, MyoCalme and CES Ultra work with ear clip electrodes as a means to reach the nerves that lead to the brain.
 These are convenient and comfortable to use.
 The MyoCalme and CES Ultra can also be used with cloth electrodes that can be placed behind the ear as an alternative.

 The new MyoCalme 2.0 now features an internal rechargeable battery.
 This is an extremely welcome feature and can save you hundreds of dollars over the life of your product.
 Electrotherapy devices are high-drainage devices due to the fact that they need power constantly, as opposed to a smoke alarm, clock, etc.

 The Fisher Wallace Stimulator, uses wet sponges in order to reach the nerves that lead to the brain, this method also works well.
 People with longer hair may be advised that it can interfere with the conductivity of the wet sponges, also, there are some individuals that find the wet sponges somewhat unsettling.
 Additionally, the sponges may have to be "re-wetted" during your session, they may not be as effective once they start to dry.